 “Now we have a future, because I am working,” he says.
-And that means he and his wife, Lucie, are even able to save a small amount of money after buying rice, milk and spaghetti, and paying for school tuition and buying uniforms and supplies for Lucianna, 15, Rebecca, 14, Pierre, 12, and soon for Ericsson, 3, who will start preschool next month.
+And that means he and his wife, Lucie, are even able to save a small amount of money after buying rice, milk and spaghetti, and paying for school tuition and buying uniforms and supplies for Lucianna, 15, Rebecca, 14, Pierre, 12, and Ericsson, 3, who is in preschool.

 “Even if we are sick we can see the doctor,” adds Lucie, 42, who needs regular medication for hypertension, and who now can make sure the children get care when they are ill.

 The kayiman design is also a nod to Joseph’s partnership with Antrepriz Vole Kayiman, NFP, (“Flying Alligator”), that has been a catalyst for Joseph’s life transformation.

 While it was his dream to launch a transportation business (he’s worked before as a driver and mechanic), VK Haiti found him a mentor to help him develop a plan for a viable business and rallied supporters to invest in his vehicle, fuel, maintenance and other startup costs.

 And in just several months, Joseph has become a preferred transportation provider; many passengers now request to ride in Joseph’s 18-seat Toyota Hiace bus, complete with air-conditioning, a rarity here.

 To keep his business going, though, Joseph works extremely long hours, often seven days a week, getting up long before dawn and driving from his home near the southern coast, over steep, rutted mountain roads just to get to the Leogane depot.